EVORA-project/evora-ontology/models/docs/DataService.md

 # Class: Data Service (DataService)

-_A collection of operations that provides access to one or more datasets or data processing functions_
+_A collection of operations that provides access to one or more datasets or data processing functions._